 Explore treatment options for Generalized Anxiety Disorder

-As a clinical pharmacist, it's essential to recognize that about 1 in 13 adults in the US will be diagnosed with generalized anxiety disorder in their lifetime.
-Recommend cognitive behavioral therapy or meds as the initial treatment for generalized anxiety disorder, efficacy seems similar.
-Be ready to use a stepwise approach if meds are preferred...
+As a clinical pharmacist, it's essential to recognize that about 1 in 13 adults in the US will be diagnosed with generalized anxiety disorder (GAD) in their lifetime.
+Recommend cognitive behavioral therapy or medications as the initial treatment for GAD, as their efficacy seems similar.
+Be ready to use a stepwise approach if medications are preferred.

-• Hydroxyzine (Atarax).
-Consider this as an alternative, especially if a quick-onset med or “PRN” option is needed.
-But hydroxyzine has limited evidence and anticholinergic effects (dry mouth, urinary retention, constipation, etc) often occur.
+Hydroxyzine (Atarax): Consider this as an alternative, especially if a quick-onset medication or “PRN” option is needed.
+However, hydroxyzine has limited evidence and anticholinergic effects (dry mouth, urinary retention, constipation, etc.) often occur.

 Table (1).
 Pharmacology of medicines for treatment of adults with generalized anxiety disorder (GAD)